Diegodrou/A-Ninja-Game/README.md

 How to play:Press f to attack, press space to restart or to load the next level(when in a menu screen), press the left arrow key to go left, press the right arrow key to go right, press the up arrow key to jump.

 Credits:
-Game art by : NoIdea ,OpenGameArt and other free art sources that I don't remember Music by: Panda Beats
+<br>Game art by : NoIdea ,OpenGameArt and other free art sources that I don't remember
+<br>Music by: Panda Beats